WYSH Local Sports

 LIVE NASCAR ON WYSH IS PRESENTED BY YOUR EAST TENNESSEE CHEVY DEALERS!

-SUNDAY SEPTEMBER 21ST AT 1 PM...NASCAR SPRINT CUP SERIES SYLVANIA 300 FROM NEW HAMPSHIRE!
+SUNDAY NOVEMBER 2ND AT 2 PM...NASCAR SPRINT CUP SERIES LIVE FROM TEXAS!

 Get local information sent right to your phone.
 Text WYSH to 90210

 HS football Thursday round-up: It was an unusually busy Thursday night of high school football in East Tennessee as several games were moved up a day to avoid conflicting with Halloween.
 In the biggest game of the night, Oak Ridge upended Anderson County 28-16 at AC to cap an unbeaten regular season and clinch the District 3-AAA championship.
 Tee Higgins led Oak Ridge with a pair of touchdown catches, and Gavin Warrington and TJ Allison each added a rushing TD for the Wildcats.
 Garrett Johnson, who filled in for injured QB Zane Smith, threw a touchdown pass to Cole Brock and ran for a score as well.
 Elsewhere, it was Monterey clubbing Oliver Springs 49-14; Campbell County obliterated Powell 41-0; Rockwood knocked off Grace Christian 22-15 and Sunbright shut out Wartburg 33-0.
 The regular season concludes tonight with a lighter than usual docket, including right here on WYSH as we bring you Halls at Clinton when F&F FNF kicks off at 7:00.
 Other games of interest have Central at Gibbs, Greenback at Midway, Coalfield at Oakdale , Kingston at CAK and a battle of state-ranked powerhouses when Alcoa visits Catholic.